 Review summary: Canon 1D Mark II vs Panasonic GX80

 So what conclusions can be drawn?
-Is the Canon 1D Mark II better than the Panasonic GX80 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1D Mark II and the Panasonic GX80?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II: